unfulvio/wp-php-console/README.md

 > PHP Console allows you to handle PHP errors & exceptions, dump variables, execute PHP code remotely and many other things using [Google Chrome extension PHP Console](https://chrome.google.com/webstore/detail/php-console/nfhmhhlpfleoednkpnnnkolmclajemef) and [PHP Console server library](https://github.com/barbushin/php-console).

-This implementation of PHP Console allows you to test any WordPress specific function or class (including those introduced by your active theme and plugins!) from a terminal and inspect results, catch error and warnings with call stack trace straight from the Chrome JavaScript console.
-In other words, besides debugging, you can execute PHP or WordPress specific PHP code straight from the terminal and print PHP variables straight in Chrome Dev Tools JavaScript console rather than your HTML document, cluttering the page.
+This implementation of PHP Console makes easy to debug a WordPress installation from Chrome browser JavaScript console and test any WordPress specific function or class (including those introduced by your active theme and plugins!) from a terminal.
+You can run any PHP or WordPress specific function and inspect results, catch errors and warnings with call stack trace straight which will be displayed in the Chrome JavaScript console.
+You can do PHP debugging alongside your JavaScript debugging in one place, without having PHP to print errors and warnings in your HTML page.

 [![Download from WordPress.org](https://github.com/nekojira/wp-php-console/blob/master/assets/wordpress-download-btn.png)](https://wordpress.org/plugins/wp-php-console/)